cornell-dti/trends-in-web-dev-website/docs/lecture1.md

 __ => (__ === zero || __ === one ? __ : fib2(__ - one) + fib2(__ - two));

 ```
 This is the Fibonacci sequence implemented using type coercion.

+### Why Linters Are Necessary

+You have just learned some darkest aspects of JavaScript.
+We must use it because
+it's the only language that can be understood by browser.
+To mitigrate the
+problem, people wrote _linters_ that try to automatically find these problems.
+They are well integrated with editors so you can directly see the warnings.
+If
+you follow the 'Setup your editor' section, you are good to go.
+You will see
+warnings when you accidentally write some wrong code.